Introduction – Environmental Effects of Climate Change:

 How does climate change affect environmental change?

-Climate change affects the environment in multiple ways, including higher temperatures, elevated sea levels, droughts, and flooding.
-These alterations impact vital resources and aspects that concern us, such as water, energy, transport, wildlife, farming, ecosystems, and public health.
+Climate change impacts the environment in many ways, including increased temperatures, rising sea levels, droughts, and flooding.
+These changes affect important resources and issues such as water, energy, transportation, wildlife, agriculture, ecosystems, and public health.

 What are the 5 things climate is affected by?